DNS and Domain Names

 Second Level Domain Names

-In the Google example, the second level domain is google.
-The second level domain along with the TLD together, along with any further subdomains, for the fully qualified domain name.
-Other examples include:
+In the Google example of www.google.com, the second level domain is google.
+The second level domain along with the TLD together, along with any further subdomains, forms the fully qualified domain name (FQDN).
+Other examples of second level domains include:

 • redhat in redhat.com